 This policy setting allows you to lock all taskbar settings.
 If you enable this policy setting, the user cannot access the taskbar control panel.
 The user is also unable to resize, move or rearrange toolbars on their taskbar.
 If you disable or do not configure this policy setting, the user will be able to set any taskbar setting that is not prevented by another policy setting.

-For those who may be interested, the concerned registry key which deals with this setting is:
+For those who may be interested, the concerned registry key that deals with this setting is:

-There may be times, you may notice that the auto hide taskbar is not working and the taskbar wont hide If a taskbar button flashes or something which needs your comes up on the taskbar notification area, the taskbar wont auto hide till you address that issue.
-It could also be some software which may be programmatically making the taskbar visible.
+There may be times; you may notice that the auto-hide taskbar is not working and the taskbar won’t hide.
+If a taskbar button flashes or something which needs your comes up in the taskbar notification area, the taskbar won’t let auto-hide till you address that issue.
+It could also be some software that may be programmatically making the taskbar visible.

 See if any 3rd-party software is preventing this.
 If so, disable this icon from appearing on the taskbar.
 Disable showing of notifications for such problematic taskbar icons.
 In Windows 10, you will be able to do this via Settings > System > Notifications & actions.

-In most cases this problem is temporary and a restart usually makes the problem go away.
-Also, Auto-hiding of the taskbar is not supported on Windows 7 Tablet PCs where only touch or pen screen input is being utilized with no keyboard or mouse.
+In most cases this problem is temporary, and a restart usually makes the problem go away.
+Also, Auto-hiding of the taskbar is not supported on Windows Tablet PCs where only touch or pen screen input is being utilized with no keyboard or mouse.

 How to Hide Taskbar with a Hotkey in Windows 11/10?